janverschelde/PHCpack/src/Python/PHCpy2/doc/source/fourbar.rst

     A straight line design of a 4-bar mechanism.

-The first plot in the figure with caption :ref:`fig4barline`, at the top leftmost corner shows the five precision points, labeled with the numbers 0, 1, 2, 3, and 4.
+The first plot in :numref:`fig4barline`, at the top leftmost corner shows the five precision points, labeled with the numbers 0, 1, 2, 3, and 4.
 The two white triangles in each plot represent the fixed pivots.